JiaxueG/Pyculator/README.md

 # Pyculator
-A type-in calculator based on Pyqt5. \r
+A type-in calculator based on Pyqt5. /r
 Jiaxue_G